Black Histories of 31 Places in England

 Joseph Emidy, who died in 1835, may have been the first African composer in England, and his memorial is a reflection of contemporary appreciation of his achievement.

-The Bristol Bus Boycott of 1963 arose from the refusal of the Bristol Omnibus Company to employ non-white people in the city's bus crews.
-The decisively successful boycott was a watershed moment and a step on the road towards the UK's first ever laws against race-based discrimination.
+The Bristol Bus Boycott of 1963 arose from the insistence of the Bristol Omnibus Company that they would only employ White people in the city's bus crews.
+The decisively successful boycott was a watershed moment and a step on the road towards the UK's first-ever laws against race-based discrimination.

 'Platforms Piece' is thought to be the first sculptural representation of Black Britons in the context of public art in England.
 The bronze figures depicting people waiting for trains were created in 1985-6 by artist Kevin Atherton.
 They are located at Brixton Station.

 Mapping: 31 places connected to Black history in England

 We will be featuring a new place on the map every day during October 2020.